kcherr1/Fall2020_CSC403_Project/README.md

 3. The `Vector2` struct got a few new functions: `static Add(Vector2 VectorA, Vector2 VectorB)`, `NormalizeSquare()`, and `IsZero()`. `Add()` returns a new vector which is a combination of the provided two. `NormalizeSquare()` makes sure that the magnitude of the vector in either the x or y direction is not greater than 1 unit. `IsZero()` is self-explanatory.

 Key bindings can be altered by changing the `KeyBindings` array in `FrmLevel.cs`.

+### New characters and character select screen - John
+Users are met with a character select screen when opening the game.
+Depending on their choice, the character chosen will be used for the duration of their play time.
+Characters are: MrPeanut, Toucan_Sam, Doughboy, and Martin.
+The `FrmCharSelect.cs`